faizaan1abd/mslearn-openai/Instructions/Labs/Standalone-lab2.md

      ![](../media/it3.png)

-1. Navigate to the folder for your preferred language and install the necessary packages.
+1. Navigate to the folder for your preferred language and install the necessary packages using below commands in Azure Cloud Shell.

      **C#**: